dimagi/mpact/README.md

 6. Create DB and superuser: `heroku run python manage.py migrate`, `heroku run python manage.py createsuperuser`

 The current demo site is configured to automatically update with every commit to the `main` branch on github.

+# mPACT Administration

+See [the Admin documentation](docs/index.md) for more information on how to administrate your deployed mPACT instance.